top of page

 About Eliza Jade Brown, LCSW-S

-I am a Master’s-level therapist in full-time private practice and a Licensed Clinical Social Worker Supervisor (LCSW-S) in Texas.
-I have completed advanced training as a NARM Master Therapist, and I serve on the Board of Directors for Kasamahan, a Filipino mental health nonprofit.
+I am a Master’s-level therapist in full-time private practice and a Licensed Clinical Social Worker - Supervisor (LCSW-S) in Texas.
+I have completed advanced psychotherapy training as a NARM Master Therapist, and I serve on the Board of Directors for Kasamahan, a Filipino mental health nonprofit.
 I meet and consult with mental health professionals located all over the United States from both communities.

 Before opening my private practice in 2021, I worked in a variety of settings such as group private practice, outpatient clinics, psychiatric hospitals, and with the local court system.
 These professional experiences provide me with valuable insights on the many ways people navigate their mental health with the systems in place.